 Anthony Walker was only 18-years-old when he was killed in a racially-motivated attack in Merseyside in 2005.
-15 years later and a new BBC drama Anthony is providing a reimagining of what could have happened to the Black teenager, if his life hadn’t been cut short.
+15 years later and a BBC drama Anthony is provided a reimagining of what could have happened to the Black teenager, if his life hadn’t been cut short.
 This, though, is what really happened to Walker that July night and the consequences of the crime.

 Anthony Walker, one of six children, was a popular teenager.
 He was a devout Christian, studying for his A-levels, who wanted to be a lawyer.
 On 29th July 2005, he had been babysitting his nephew with his girlfriend, Louise Thompson.
 At the end of the night, he and his cousin Marcus Binns walked Thompson to her bus stop near Huyton Park pub, which is where 17-year-old Michael Barton spotted them.
 When he saw the group, he shouted racial slurs at them and told them to walk.
 They did, cutting through McGoldrick Park to get to another bus stop.
 It was acknowledged that the group had been doing the right thing: leaving the scene to avoid confrontation.
 But this wasn’t enough to stop Barton.